ddrous/platform-runner/README.md

 # Platform Runner
-Simple platformer using the Phaser library.
+Simple platformer using the PhaserJS library.

 The goal is simple: ___catch the gold star by jumping from platform to platform___.
-Be quick, you only have 30 seconds !
-Use the __SPACE__ button to jump, and the __ARROW__ buttons to navigate (explore further to find hidden buttons).
+Hurry up, you only have 30 seconds !
+- Use the __SPACE__ button to jump;
+- Use the __ARROW__ buttons to navigate;
+- Explore your keyboard to find hidden buttons 😉.

 ## Screenshot